Homotopy Methods for Convex Optimization: Introduction

 \section{Introduction}

 Optimization problems with convex constraints and a convex objective function (aka convex optimization problems) are a class of optimization problems that find applications in quantum information theory, portfolio optimization, data fitting, and many more \cite{Bo04}.
-The state-of-the-art methods to solve these problems are interior-point methods, that go back to Nesterov and Nemirovski \cite{Ne94}.
+The state-of-the-art methods to solve these problems are interior-point methods, which go back to Nesterov and Nemirovski \cite{Ne94} (see also \cite{Nesterov2018, Nemirovski2004, Wright1997, Renegar2001} for detailed overviews).
 While these are successfully applied to many sub-classes of convex optimization problems, including \emph{semidefinite programming}, \emph{quadratically constrained quadratic programs}, or \emph{geometric programming}, they don't solve arbitrary convex optimization problems efficiently.
 The success of these methods heavily rely on the construction of a self-concordant barrier function.

-In this paper, we present a way to solve certain convex optimization problems using a homotopy method.
+In this paper, we investigate and develop a way to solve certain convex optimization problems using a homotopy method.
 We apply this method to convex optimization problems with a single convexity constraint, as well as semidefinite and hyperbolic programs.
 The presented method, as all homotopy methods, is based on the following general idea: \begin{quote} \emph{Homotopically change a problem with obvious solutions into the target problem and follow the path of solutions along the homotopy.} \end{quote}

 More precisely, we start from a convex optimization problem with an obvious solution (i.e.\ analytically solvable) and homotopically change it to the target problem (see \cref{fig:introduction}).
 In contrast to some other homotopy methods, we propose to change the feasible set of the optimization problem, instead of changing the objective function.
 We then show that the path of optimal solutions is the unique solution of a system of differential equations, and we numerically solve this system to obtain a solution of the optimization problem.
+This approach differs fundamentally from traditional central path methods, where solutions are obtained by solving a sequence of optimization problems at each step.
+Instead, we derive the entire solution path as the unique trajectory of a differential equation, providing a continuous and systematic way to reach the optimal solution without requiring iterative optimization at each stage.

+\paragraph{Related work} The homotopy method presented in this paper is deeply inspired by the principles of \emph{numerical algebraic geometry}, as developed by Sommese and Wampler \cite{So96} (see \cite{Ha17, So05} for an overview).
+In this field, the primary goal is to solve a system of polynomial equations,